1 June 2022

 The firm collects information for marketing and business development purposes and as part of the general administration of client relationships.
 We may use some personal information for client entertainment purposes, including recording your interests and preferences.

-We may use your personal details to send you information by email or post, or using social media or social networking sites, about our services, developments in law and practice, brochures, press releases, invitations to seminars and talks.
-You can select the practice areas and subjects you are interested in when you sign up on our website.
-You may update your preferences or opt out at any time.
+We will also use your personal details to send you information by email or post, or using social media or social networking sites, about our services, developments in law and practice, brochures, press releases, invitations to seminars and talks.
+You can select the practice areas and subjects you are interested in, when you sign up on our website.
+You may update your preferences, or opt out at any time.
 For more information on how to exercise your rights, see Section 10 (Your rights) below.

-If you attend an event that is run by or in association with our law firm, we will collect contact details as part of event registration.
+If you attend an event that is run by, or in association with, our law firm (whether online or in person), we will collect contact details as part of event registration.
 This information may include dietary requirements and details of any health issues or disabilities which may impact upon your attendance at or participation in the event.
+We may also request a delivery address (which may be your home address) for the purpose of sending a gift or other item to those attending the event.

 Where an event is run in association with a partner organisation or hosted at an external venue, we may need to share your personal details with the partner, event organiser or venue.
-Only the minimum information will be shared as necessary for the purposes of running the event.
+This will be made clear to you before you sign up for the event.
+Only the minimum information will be shared, as necessary for the purposes of running the event.

 5. International transfers

 Crefovi is a European firm operating on a global basis.
-Like most international businesses, Crefovi has centralised certain aspects of its client administration and records management in France and the United Kingdom.
-In addition, where client projects span more than one jurisdiction, information will need to be accessed by all those within the firm who are working on the matter.
-As a result, your personal information may be transferred outside the country of origin (which includes transfers outside the European Economic Area (‟EEA”)) and may be accessed across the firm on a global basis.
+Like most international businesses, Crefovi has centralised certain aspects of its client administration and records management, in France and the UK.
+In addition, where client projects span more than one jurisdiction, information will need to be accessed by all those, within the firm, who are working on the matter.
+As a result, your personal information may be transferred outside the country of origin (which includes transfers outside the European Economic Area (‟EEA”) and the UK) and may be accessed across the firm, on a global basis.

-Crefovi takes all necessary security and legal precautions to ensure the safety and integrity of personal information that is transferred with the firm.
-Crefovi has implemented BCRs which allow for global transfers within the firm of personal information originating in the EEA in accordance with applicable European Privacy Laws.
-The BCRs require all Crefovi entities and offices worldwide to use the same standards of protection for personal information.
-Your personal information will therefore be given the same level of protection, regardless of its location within the firm.
+Crefovi takes all necessary security and legal precautions to ensure the safety and integrity of personal information that is transferred within the firm.
+Crefovi has implemented BCRs which allow for global transfers within the firm, of personal information originating in the EEA and the UK, in accordance with applicable EU and UK privacy laws.
+The BCRs require all Crefovi entities and offices, worldwide, to use the same standards of protection for personal information.
+Your personal information will therefore be given the same level of protection, regardless of its location, within the firm.

 You can access the firm’s BCRs here.